WORK WITH ME

 Well the (mostly) good news is that I can do that.
 But you’re going to need to give me a bit more to go on.

-I believe that your time, and your clients’ time, is precious.
-So we shouldn’t waste it with waffle-words to fill a page.
+Your clients’ time, is precious.
+So is yours.
+So we shouldn’t waste anyone’s time with waffle-words to fill a page.

 Then we can create something that’s valuable for your clients, and for you.